 DIY felt garland Supplies

 Grab the Let it Snow Snowflake garland pattern

 First things first, you’ll need the pattern for the garland.
 You can get that when you sign up for the newsletter below.
 When you sign up, the pattern will zoom its way to you.
 It’s available in PDF as well as SVG format, so you can use it with your Cricut machine if you like.
-For more specific help on using your Cricut to cut felt, this was a really helpful video I found.
+For more specific help on using your Cricut to cut felt, check out How to Cut Felt With a Cricut.

 *Get more tips on how to sew felt.